quarkus-qe/quarkus-test-suite/README.md

 All HTTP endpoints and internal processing is asynchronous, so Context Propagation is also required.
 JAX-RS endpoints and RestClient calls are automatically traced with OpenTracing, and some additional logging into the OpenTracing spans is also done.
 Jaeger is deployed in an "all-in-one" configuration, and the OpenShift test verifies the stored traces.

+### `monitoring/opentelemetry`

+Testing OpenTelemetry with Jaeger components
+ - Extension `quarkus-opentelemetry` - responsible for traces generation in OpenTelemetry format
+ - Extension `quarkus-opentelemetry-exporter-jaeger` - responsible for traces export into Jaeger components (jaeger-agent, jaeger-collector)
+ - Extension `quarkus-opentelemetry-exporter-otlp` -responsible for traces export into OpenTelemetry components (opentelemetry-agent, opentelemetry-collector)

+Scenarios that test proper traces export to Jaeger components and context propagation.
+See also `monitoring/opentelemetry/README.md`

 ### `micrometer/prometheus`